AnandS29/inconsistent/README.md

     pip install --upgrade -r requirements_dev.txt

-They can then be run as follows:
+They can then be run using `./lint.sh`.

-    flake8 inconsistent_preferences tests
-    black inconsistent_preferences tests
-    mypy inconsistent_preferences tests
-    isort inconsistent_preferences tests
-    pytest